barfriedman1/FDA_drug_recall/README.md

 **option 1:** run locally by cloning the repository, install the required packages and run the application by 'streamlit run main.py' The app will open automatically in your browser.

-**option 2:** The app will automatically open by online access: https://fdadrugrecall-pb3kfbfkj7nb3r7p6eqtfs.streamlit.app/
+**option 2:** Clicking the link will automatically launch the app: https://fdadrugrecall-pb3kfbfkj7nb3r7p6eqtfs.streamlit.app/

 Note: There is no '.streamlit' file with 'secret.toml' since key API is not required to retrieve the data from OpenFDA.